elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 }
 ```

-Now we hit the database twice (side effect was the two `SELECT` logging records on our
+Now we hit the database twice (each had the side effect of logging the `SELECT` instruction on
-terminal), and we got a `%Location` structure within our `%Plant` structure, associated, as we
+our terminal), and we got a `%Location` structure within our `%Plant` structure, associated, as
-expected, to the `location` field.
-Let's match this value to a `p1` variable, so we can reuse
+we expected, to the `location` field.
+Let's match this value to a `p1` variable, so we can
-it.
+reuse it.

 ```iex
 p1 = Plant |> Ecto.Query.first |> Botany.Repo.one |> Botany.Repo.preload(:location)